CommandersAct/react-tag-commander/README.md

 }
 ```
 ### In render function (JSX)
-You can use the directive tcSetVars direcly on any html node
+You can use the directive tcSetVars direcly on any render function
 ```html
 <TcVars env_language="fr" env_template="super_shop" />
 ```